 In addition, the RAM of the MCU/FPGA has to be large enough to store typically 10 frames.
 In the case of a QVGA imager, one frame is approx. 150kByte of data.
 Thus, 1.5MByte of RAM is needed just for the storage of the image data operation.

-In addition, calibration data has to be stored in a fast accessible ROM, typically a Flash memory.
-If every pixel needs an 8 bit calibration value every 30sm of operating distance, a camera with a 15m operating range needs 4 MByte of fast accessible flash.
+In addition, calibration data has to be stored in a quickly accessible ROM, typically a Flash memory.
+If every pixel needs an 8 bit calibration value every 30sm of operating distance, a camera with a 15m operating range needs 4 MByte of quickly accessible flash.

 Rules of thumb: